LedgerHQ/lib-ledger-core/ledger-core/docs/coin-migration.md

   - When you need a new migration, all you have to do is to create a new pair of functions by incrementing the `N` value and change the `currentVersion` static variable to match the latest, expected version.

+## Wallet pool migration

+The *wallet pool* has been a very coupled type.
+It has bindings and links to several other types and objects:

+  - The *pool name*.
+  - The *password* used to encrypt the whole wallet pool and subsequent wallets.
+  - A *configuration* object, which is some kind of dynamic local storage that exists only when the wallet pool lives.
+  - A *path resolver*, used to resolve paths used internally.
+  - An *http engine*, used to provide HTTP connection to clients.
+  - A set of connected HTTP clients.
+  - A WebSocket, connected client.
+  - An internal and external *preference* system, allowing to store data in a local storage used to customize the wallet application.
+  - A *database* usable by coin backends to store various data.
+  - A *logger*.
+  - A *thread dispatcher*.
+  - A *random number generator*.
+  - List of *currencies* currently available in the wallet application.
+  - An *event publisher*.
+  - Some other data regarding block and event synchronizations.
+  - List of *wallets*.
+Those are abstract wallets and you shouldn’t try to use them directly.

+Factories used to be in the wallet pool but they were removed to make the abstract code completely coin-agnostic.
+They now live in the `ledger-core-factories` project.

+The wallet pool is now a simple object used to share lots of scarce resources, like HTTP connections, and other important data between coins.
+Wallets are created and stored via a wallet pool, but their creation is not handled directly through the wallet pool.

+Currencies are abstract objects used to represent each coin metadata.
+It contains:

+  - Name of the coin.
+  - Unique ID (integer) representing the coin.
+(SLIP-0044).
+    See [this](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) for further details.
+  - Payment URI scheme.
+  - List of currency units, which each contains:
+    - Name of the currency unit.
+    - Code name of the currency (short name, typically on three letters).
+    - Number of decimals.

+Currencies used to hold network parameters but they don’t anymore.
+The idea is that they must remain coin-agnostic.

 [soci]: https://github.com/SOCI/soci